Robin and I drove into Maine and travelled through beautiful countryside on the way to Phillips our first stop of the day in this state.

 A hand car.

 A nice rolltop desk.

-They are preparing to put the engine for our trip on the turntable.
+They were preparing to put the engine on the turntable for our trip.

 Moving an Armstrong turntable.

 Diesel 11 will sit and watch.